 MEET THE COUNSELOR

 My name is Kendra K. Johnson, and I am the School Counselor at Mitchell County High School.
+I am a proud member of Mitchell-Baker High School's class of '96.
 I received a Master’s in Rehabilitation Counseling as well as a Master’s-Level certification in Middle Grades Education from Thomas University.
 I also obtained my Master’s-Level certification in Guidance and Counseling from Valdosta State University.
-Subsequently, I received an Educational Specialist in Curriculum and Teaching from NOVA Southeastern University and my Leadership certification-Tier II from Valdosta State University.
-My background in education spans 16 years including 10 years as a middle school teacher and four and a half years as an elementary school counselor.
+Subsequently, I received an Educational Specialist in Curriculum and Teaching from NOVA Southeastern University and my tier II Leadership certification from Valdosta State University.
+My background in education spans 17 years including 10 years as a middle school teacher and four and a half years as an elementary school counselor.

 As school counselor, my role is to assist our students as well as the administrators, faculty, and staff of MCHS in fostering students’ academic, behavioral, and personal growth through leadership, advocacy, and collaboration.
 My responsibilities include: